Anaheim Dog Bite Lawyers

 - You suffered damages as a result.
 Damages can be proven through medical bills, documentation of lost wages, and any other relevant records showing the impact of the bite on your life.

 For example, a dog with a known habit of escaping manages to jump over a low fence.
 A passerby provokes the wandering animal, causing it to bite.
 According to the Civil Code, provocation can partially or entirely exempt the owner from strict liability.
-To recover compensation, the victim must prove that the owner was negligent.
-In this particular case, they could show that the owner could have prevented the escape as they knew of the dog’s tendencies.
+The victim must prove that the owner was negligent in their claim.
+In this particular case, they could show that the owner could have prevented the escape, as they knew of the dog’s tendencies.

 The legal matters in dog bites and personal injury cases can be complex.
-It’s best to contact our Anaheim personal injury lawyers, who specialize in dog bite cases so that we can give you expert advice and guidance.
+Consulting Anaheim personal injury lawyers can help you understand the relevant laws and how they may apply to your situation.

 Dog Owners Are Responsible For Their Pets